 2. Beware Weak Language

-Adverbs, qualifiers, started/began and think dampened our language as shown below.
+Adverbs, qualifiers, started/began and -ing verbs (continuous tense) dampen our language.
 Search your manuscript and replace any that aren’t essential.

 - Qualifiers (eg somewhat or very).
+Similarly, replace a qualifier + adjective with a stronger adjective.
 “It was very big” becomes, “It was enormous.”

 - Started or began.
 Unless the start of the action is the focus, a sentence becomes more immediate without reference to it.
 Instead of “I started to run,” just say, “I ran” or “I took off.”